Uzlopak/validateCodeMelli/README.md

 Test it here: https://arasabbasi.github.io/validateCodeMelli/

-If you need a code check with more features look at :) https://github.com/fandogh/codemeli/
+If you need a code check with more features and direct useable for nodejs look at https://github.com/fandogh/codemeli/

+:)